How To Move Recovery Partition Windows 10

 This doesn't directly answer the question but provide a workaround to recover the space used by the recovery partition.
 Mine was taking 20GB (only 9GB used) and I could shrink it to 415MB.

-1. Go to Create and format hard drive partition(aka Disk Manager) and assigned a drive letter to the Recovery partition.
+) and assigned a drive letter to the Recovery partition. - In

-2. In My Computer, open the recovery drive (if it's empty, go in Folder Options, and enable the option to show the hidden files and uncheck 'Hide protected operating system...').
-Delete the Dell folder (about 8.7GB).
+, open the recovery drive (if it's empty, go in Folder Options, and enable the option to show the hidden files and uncheck 'Hide protected operating system...').
+Delete the Dell folder (about 8.7GB). - Go back

 (from mazyarjr)